niharhEAVR/Cohort-3.0-DevOPs/05_class/01_notes/02_docker.md

 3. **Docker Registry** stores and shares images.

 ---

-### so docker registry is slightly same as nmp registry, like when we do npm i express then npm registry downloads the express image and use it
+### so docker registry is slightly same as npm registry, like when we do npm i express then npm registry downloads the express image and use it

 Yes!
 You're absolutely right! 🔥